eunices/eunices.github.io/_portfolio/portfolio-1.md

 ### Course on mobile programming, 2019-2020

 I took up the Specialist Diploma at Singapore Polytechnic.
-We learnt web services (using Java) and basics of Android Studio over a year.
+We learnt web services (using Java) and basics of Android Studio over a year and made a Money Transfer POC app in both cases.

 - [Github repository (for Java web services)](https://github.com/eunices/moneytransfer)
 - [Github repository (for Android Studio mobile app)](https://github.com/eunices/moneyxfer-mobi)